 Over the last few years, more organisations have started developing and applying AI in various fields.
 Including education, telecommunications, retail, healthcare, and others, which have not only gradually dominated the market but also earned huge profits.

 Currently, AI is the focus of the global technology circle and governments around the world.
-Many countries have spent billions of US dollars on AI development strategies with the ambition to be the frontrunners of AI.
+Many countries have spent billions of US dollars on AI development strategies with the ambition to be the frontrunners of AI and bitcasino as Bitcoin Casino will be the future of gaming.

 Vietnam is not outside this development trend either.
 In recent years, Vietnam’s AI industry has made visible strides with increasing AI content in various products, the release noted.

 Large domestic technology corporations are interested in investing in and building AI sources in addition to implementing AI projects.
 Many domestic companies as well as innovative start-ups, also tend to invest in AI and carry out many new applications in new business models.

 However, like many countries that prioritize AI investment, Vietnam lacks large databases, infrastructure, resources, and a solid foundation from AI businesses.

 International technology corporations and the world’s leading AI companies have opened branches in Vietnam to take advantage of well-trained resources to make products for their markets.